akhil27051999/My-DevOps-Notes/AWS/Cloud-Introduction.md

-# ☁️ AWS: Practical Examples

-This README contains a curated set of beginner-to-intermediate AWS tasks and concepts to help you learn AWS infrastructure and services with real-world analogies.

----

-## 🌐 Module 1: Introduction to Cloud
+# 🌐 Module 1: Introduction to Cloud

 ### 🤝 What is a Client-Server Model?

 A **client** is an application (like a browser or desktop app) that sends requests, and a **server** (like an Amazon EC2 instance) responds to those requests.
 This architecture is the foundation of modern web computing.

----

 ## ☁️ Cloud Deployment Models